-The median salary for a Forward Deployed Engineer in 2026 is $190,000 across all locations, according to our analysis of 135 real job postings.
-Compensation typically ranges from $160,000 at the 25th percentile to $220,000 at the 75th percentile, driven by factors like experience, company stage, and specific technical skills.
+The median salary for a Forward Deployed Engineer in 2026 is $190,000 across all locations.
+This data comes from our analysis of 135 real job postings.
+Compensation typically ranges from $160,000 at the 25th percentile to $220,000 at the 75th percentile, primarily driven by factors like experience, company stage, and specific technical skills.

 Our data indicates a typical salary range: